-This form of therapy also functions as a vital part of treatment for most substance use disorders because it helps individuals and families better understand the roots of addiction and the risk factors present.
+Also, this form of therapy functions as a vital part of treatment for most substance use disorders because it helps individuals and families better understand the roots of addiction and the risk factors present.
 Participating in regular psychotherapy sessions may help you identify triggers and barriers to recovery.
-It can also train you to replace negative thoughts with more positive ones.
+Further, it can also train you to replace negative thoughts with more positive ones.

 Types of Psychotherapy

 What is psychotherapy?
-It’s the umbrella name for a science that includes several forms of therapy, including the following:
+It’s the umbrella name for the science that includes several forms of therapy, including the following:

 Cognitive Behavioral Therapy (CBT)